HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * -09-01: one way of determining any file size limits that might apply is to simply start building larger consolidated files that can be accessed via the prioposed IndeX file
 * * * it may also be effective to pull the repo down to a desktop and review the files in that environment
 * * -08-25: Copyrights & TradeMarks considerations may be needed, in spite of Open Source committments.

+# 2022-09: Topics:

+## Mehregan:
+* Mehregan productivity is compelling attention
+* * This is likely to be a protracted adoption since it is still Version 0...

+## Slack:
+* Ideally, Slack will help Focus on the most Urgent collaborative activities
+* * Summaries will then focus on the most Important
+* * * greated use of MarkUp will also help in this effort to Focus
+* * * * as might more use of Color
+* * * * and inline Links

 # 2022-09: DoneTimes
 * -09-03: started creating a Slack channel for the AdManCa Team(s)